lyledouglass/hearthstone-randomizer/README.md

 ## Installation

-This addon is not yet available on CurseForge, so you'll need to install it manually, or via the Github link installer on the WoWUp installer.
-To install manually, download the latest release from the [releases page](https://github.com/lyledouglass/hearthstone-randomizer/releases) and extract the contents to your `World of Warcraft\_retail_\Interface\AddOns` folder.
+This addon is now available on Wago.io!
+[Click here to install via Wago.io](https://addons.wago.io/addons/hearthstone-randomizer)

+To install it manually, or via the Github link installer on the WoWUp installer, download the latest release from the [releases page](https://github.com/lyledouglass/hearthstone-randomizer/releases) and extract the contents to your `World of Warcraft\_retail_\Interface\AddOns` folder.

 To install via WoWUp, click the "Install from URL" button and paste the following URL: `https://github.com/lyledouglass/hearthstone-randomizer`